-I’ve been reading and researching and talking with dog training and learning so much!
+I’ve been reading, researching, and talking with dog trainers and learning so much!
 And!
-Contrary to popular belief, not all super sweet and cuddly dogs meet them.
+Contrary to popular belief, not all super sweet and cuddly dogs meet the requirements to be a therapy dog!
+Isn’t that interesting??

 Did you know that if your dog is too friendly it won’t make the cut??